tataratat/releso/README.md

-# Spline based Shape Optimization via Reinforcement Learning
+# Reinforcement Learning based Shape Optimization

-This repository holds a Library/Framework written by Clemens Fricke for Spline based Shape Optimization via Reinforcement Learning.
+This repository holds a Library/Framework written by Clemens Fricke for Reinforcement Learning based Shape Optimization.
 Please look into the Documentation for information on how it works.
 The instruction on how the documentation can be build is given below as well as the instruction on how the package can be installed.
 It is currently not available from pip, this might come in the future.

 Documentation generation